MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 reading from the fifo (the signal user\_rden remains low), which will then fill up (as indicated by the signal eth\_fifo\_afull).
 Eventually the input buffer in rx\_header.vhd will fill up and generate the persistent error eth\_overflow.

+When the Rx DMA writes to the receive buffer, it must ensure that ETH\_WRPTR never reaches ETH\_RDPTR.
+So the receive buffer is full, when ETH\_WRPTR = ETH\_RDPTR - 1.

+If there is less than 1516 bytes left in the receive buffer, then the next frame will start at ETH\_START.

 ## Updates to the memory block
 Since we now have two independent processes writing to the memory, i.e. the CPU